Human rights in Bangladesh

 Human rights in Bangladesh are enshrined as fundamental rights in Part III of the Constitution of Bangladesh.
 However, constitutional and legal experts believe many of the country's laws require reform to enforce fundamental rights and reflect democratic values of the 21st century.

+During the period from 2009 to 2023 under the rule of the Awami League-led regime, 2,699 people were victims of extrajudicial killings in Bangladesh.
+During the same time frame, 677 people were forcibly disappeared, and 1,048 people died in custody.
+These statistics were revealed by the human rights organization Odhikar.
+Additionally, the organization claims that if the deaths from the anti-discrimination student protests and incidents from 2024 are included, the total death toll would exceed 3,000.

+In 2024, Freedom House rated Bangladesh's human rights at 40 out 100 (partly free).

+Overview

-Proposed reforms include strengthening parliamentary supremacy, judicial independence, the separation of powers, repealing laws which restrain freedom of the press and disbanding security agencies which violate civil liberties.
+Reforms were proposed in 2017 and included strengthening parliamentary supremacy, judicial independence, the separation of powers, repealing laws which restrain freedom of the press and disbanding security agencies which violate civil liberties.

 Even though Bangladesh has Islam as its state religion and has constitutional references to Hindus, Christians and Buddhists; the political system is modeled as a secular democracy.
 Governments have generally respected freedom of religion, a cornerstone of the Bangladeshi constitution.
-However, the police have been slow in responding to and investigating attacks against minorities, opposition activists & supporters and purportedly brutally suppress lawful protest against the government.
+However, the police have been slow in responding to and investigating attacks against minorities, opposition activists & supporters and purportedly suppress protests against the government.
 According to Human Right Watch, around five hundred people have been disappeared since last ten years.
 In southeastern Bangladesh, the Chittagong Hill Tracts remains a militarized region due to a historical insurgency.
 Tribal people in Bangladesh have demanded constitutional recognition.

 According to Dr. Mizanur Rahman, the former chairman of the National Human Rights Commission, 70% of allegations of human rights violations are against law enforcement agencies (2015).
 Torture and enforced disappearances are rampantly employed by Bangladeshi security forces.
 In recent years, free speech and media freedom have been repressed by the government through laws regulating newspapers, TV channels and the internet.
 Elected MPs in parliament lack voting freedoms.
 The future of elections is a concern among the population, with opposition parties alleging free and fair elections are not possible under the incumbent government.
 Local government elections in 2015 were marred by widespread allegations of vote rigging.

-According to Professor M Nazrul Islam Tamiji, the chairman of National Human Rights Society Bangladesh, we can ensure human rights through the speed of liberation war 1971.
+Bangladesh continues to make strides in its pursuit of labor rights, although the journey is still ongoing.
+The presence of active trade unions, a decline in the number of child laborers, and the establishment of labor courts and foundations exemplify the remarkable progress Bangladesh has made in safeguarding labor rights.

 Capital punishment remains legal in Bangladesh.
 Worker's rights are effected by a ban on trade unions in special economic zones.
 The government has often targeted trade union leaders with persecution.
+The right to enjoy their own culture, to profess and practice and practise their own religion, and to use their own language in both private and publics spheres (Article 2 (1)).